madaster/madaster.github.io/gb/en/get-started/portfolio-insights-and-performance.md

    * **Filter** objects by construction year and usage.
 1. **Export** the aggregated material mass to excel and download from the dossier.

-<a class="next-button" href="../get-started/create-your-own-databases-with-custom-materials-and-products">Next step: Create your own databases</a>